 The self-reflections of CMOs also reveal a new sense of responsibility for communicating business and communication requirements, and especially the overarching growth goals, to their own organization and agency partners in equal measure, much more clearly and distinctly.

-REDESIGN OF THE GLOBAL MARKETING ORGANIZATION: MORE CUSTOMER PROXIMITY, MORE BRAND FOR MORE BUSINESS SUCCESS
+REDESIGN OF THE GLOBAL MARKETING ORGANIZATION: MORE CUSTOMER CENTRICITY, MORE BRAND FOR MORE BUSINESS SUCCESS

 All in all, this study does not necessarily propagate total radical change, but it is a call for a dynamic further development of organisational structures, in which both the brand and the agency are more strongly aligned to growth and business objectives and the transformation from a product-centred to a customer-centred company is also carried out in global marketing.